flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.base64()` - requires the field's to be a valid base64 string.
 - `FormBuilderValidators.colorCode()` - requires the field's value to be a valid color code.
+- `FormBuilderValidators.duns()` - requires the field's value to be a valid DUNS.
 - `FormBuilderValidators.isbn()` - requires the field's to be a valid ISBN.
 - `FormBuilderValidators.json()` - requires the field's to be a valid json string.
+- `FormBuilderValidators.languageCode()` - requires the field's to be a valid language code.
+- `FormBuilderValidators.licensePlate()` - requires the field's to be a valid license plate.
 - `FormBuilderValidators.uuid()` - requires the field's to be a valid uuid.
+- `FormBuilderValidators.vin()` - requires the field's to be a valid VIN number.

 ## Extension methods used for chaining validators